Skip to content

 • No tiling pipeline: skip the offline pre-render, the tile cache, and the tile server

-• Native cloud-native: the data lives in Zarr on object storage, the renderer reads it directly
+• Cloud-optimized: the data lives in Zarr on object storage, the renderer reads it directly

 • Laptop-grade performance: the GPU does the heavy lifting